Light: the essential ingredient for future technology

 Related research groups

-The six TU/e groups working on Integrated Photonics together cover three fields:
+The seven TU/e groups working on Integrated Photonics together cover three fields:

 - Photonic materials and devices